puppetlabs/puppet-docs/source/references/3.0.0/type.markdown

 : The basic property that the resource should be in.
 Valid values are `present`, `absent`.

 key
-: The key itself; generally a long string of hex digits.
+: The key itself; generally a long string of hex characters.
+The key attribute may not contain whitespace: Omit key headers (e.g. 'ssh-rsa') and key identifiers (e.g. 'joe@joescomputer.local') found in the public key file.

 name
 : The SSH key comment.
 This attribute is currently used as a